scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Communication Protocol

-All communication between the control services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see [](https://grpc.io)).
-Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see [](https://protobuf.dev)).
+All communication between the control services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
+Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

 **Note:** The details for how gRPC is mapped to the SCION data plane will be described in a separate document.